 Another character.
 Does anything you can.

 Out of the home-computer originals, I would say the Amiga plays the best, even if the cover is not at all representative of the final game.
-Nevertheless it surpasses the Atari ST, Commodore and DOS versions in all but the gameplay (which remains the same for all).
+Nevertheless, it surpasses the Atari ST, Commodore and DOS versions in all but the gameplay (which remains the same for all).
 It even beats out the 1990 Super Nintendo port Kemco produced in time for the console's Japanese launch window.
-Both the pseudo-3D and top down views still look aesthetically pleasing and it controls quite well with the d-pad.
+Both the pseudo-3D and top-down views still look aesthetically pleasing and it controls quite well with the d-pad.
 It's similar in look and feel with some nice attempts at digitized voice work, but with a total of only 130 stages, it's missing almost half of the levels from the original.
 That number's nothing to scoff at but it is a bit of a blow for console owners.

 With this release, Bombuzal would now be in the hands of Kemco.
 They took their time in issuing a sequel.
 It was first released on the PlayStation in 1997 under the name Bombing Islands.
 If regular visitors to the Chamber recognise that name it's because it was featured in my Kid Klown Kollection review.
 In an attempt to keep their waning mime mascot relevant they tailored the sequel around him.
 You can read what I had to say about it here.

 When the decision came down to do a Nintendo 64 port two years later, they took another route.
 While ostensibly being the exact same game, Kid Klown who replaced Bombuzal is now replaced by Charlie Blast, a construction worker with a striking similarity to the guy on the original Amiga cover art.
 It's funny how things can go full circle sometimes.
 Released in 1999, Charlie Blast's Territory is often cited as a remake of Bombuzal.
-It is in fact a completely new game.
+It is, in fact, a completely new game.
 The goal is still to blow up all of the bombs, but this time you're required to do it all in one go.
-The bombs themselves are imapssable which adds a touch of the box sliding puzzler known as Sakoban (aka Boxxle) to the mix.
+The bombs themselves are impassable which adds a touch of the box sliding puzzler known as Sokoban (aka Boxxle) to the mix.
 There's also a decent multiplayer option where each player races to mark as many tiles with their colour as possible.
 Naturally in order to do this bomb are required.
 Any tile caught in the explosions' blast radius will flip over revealing your colour.
 Other players can claim them back with their own detonations, so make sure you're not caught in the blast.
 It's a fun diversion and can get quite frantic but it's not going to usurp Bomberman as the king of multiplayer.
-The main draw is certainly the single player puzzle game, which thankfully turns out to be a more than worthy successor.
+The main draw is certainly the single-player puzzle game, which thankfully turns out to be a more than worthy successor.

 Each title in the underrated series is a blast to play.
 So much so that I'm not at all sorry for that terrible pun.
 It's incredibly addictive like any good puzzle game should be, with a belated sequel that proves the formula still works.
 Just don't attempt to complete all 250 odd levels in one sitting.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses FS-UAE to emulate the Amiga and DOSBox to bring the DOS game to modern systems.
 Uses Retroarch with the SNES9X and Mupen64 cores to emulate the console games on modern PCs.
-XBox 360 controllers supported for console and Amiga games.
+Xbox 360 controllers supported for console and Amiga games.
 2 Manuals included.
 Tested on Windows 10.

 File Size: 106 Mb.
 Install Size: 251 Mb.
 Need help?
 Consult the Collection Chamber FAQ